sebastian-loefflath-rewe/user-demo/README.md

 ## Task

+If you encounter any problems, please reach out to us.
+We are happy to help.
+And please do not spend to much time on this.

 We have a small application that currently just returns a list of users from the database and displays them.
 Your task is to extend the application.